Sydney New Year's Eve: 2023–present

 The 2022–23 event was stated to be themed around diversity and inclusion, and estimated to include eight tonnes of fireworks launched from Sydney Harbour, Sydney Opera House, Harbour Bridge, and four surrounding buildings.
 The Family Fireworks featured a performance by Indigenous musicians Akala Newman and Kobie Dee, while the midnight fireworks' soundtrack was curated by Stace Cadet and KLP.
 A special three-minute projection and light show was held at 11 p.m. to honour the 45th anniversary of Sydney Gay and Lesbian Mardi Gras, hosting WorldPride 2023.

 The theme of the 2023–24 event was "One night, many ways to celebrate", with 18yoman and Nooky curating the music for the 9 pm fireworks, The Sweats curating the music for the midnight fireworks, and Sydney-based studio Vandal producing a projection show on the pylons utilizing generative AI imagery.
 Eight-and-a-half tonnes of fireworks were used over two displays, including fireworks in the shape of whales during the 9 pm fireworks and an effect spelling the word 'Sydney' during the opening segment of the midnight fireworks.
 The Chris Minns state government abolished nearly all paid viewing sites on Crown land along the foreshore, making them open to the public free of charge.
 The Royal Botanic Gardens and Taronga Zoo continue to require paid tickets, as their viewings are charity events that benefit the respective institutions.
 Lord Mayor Moore praised the changes, stating that "creeping commercialisation of State Government public foreshore made it near impossible for many to see the show in person.
 We have long advocated for the Government to reconsider its decision to charge exorbitant prices to access our public foreshore."

 The City of Sydney stated that the 2024–25 event would feature nine tonnes of pyrotechnics launched from eight barges, including an additional 80 firing locations on the western side of the bridge for the first time in the event's history.
-The two fireworks displays were themed around the Aboriginal historical figure Barangaroo, with the midnight fireworks featuring projections of an animated depiction of Barangaroo coordinated with the soundtrack.
-Lord Mayor Clover Moore stated that the event would also feature tributes to "powerful female figures of Australian history".
+The two fireworks displays were themed around the Aboriginal historical figure Barangaroo to represent "the deep connection of Eora women to the waterways of Sydney Harbour", with the Calling Country fireworks featuring a soundtrack by Indigenous musician Nooky, and the midnight fireworks featuring projections of an animated depiction of Barangaroo coordinated with the soundtrack by Luna Pan.
+Lord Mayor Clover Moore stated that the event would feature tributes to "powerful female figures of Australian history", and feature the most women in production and creative roles in the event's history.